keras-team/tf-keras/README.md

 version maps to a specific stable version of TensorFlow.

-The table below shows the compatibility version mapping between TensorFlow versions and Keras versions.
+The table below shows the compatibility version mapping between TensorFlow versions and TF-Keras versions.

-All the release branches can be found on [GitHub](https://github.com/keras-team/keras/releases).
+All the release branches can be found on [GitHub](https://github.com/keras-team/tf-keras/releases).

-All the release binaries can be found on [Pypi](https://pypi.org/project/keras/#history).
+All the release binaries can be found on [Pypi](https://pypi.org/project/tf_keras/#history).

 ---
 ## Support